MolecularCartography/Optimus/README.md

 ## Output

 You can save the content of the heatmap, you saw at the end of previous section, as a CSV file.
 To do it, open the configuration dialog of the `Save feature quantification matrix` node and specify an output file path.
 The file will be created once you execute the node.
 You can open it then in any spreadsheet editor (e.g. Excel).
-Rows in the table will correspond to input samples, whereas columns will represent consensus features, i.e. ions of the same type quantified across the samples.
+Rows in the table will correspond to input samples, whereas columns will represent consensus features, i.e. ions of the same type quantified across the runs.
 Names of columns give information on corresponding features.
-The format is `mz_value RT charge`, so for example a column named `233.112 69 1` represents a single-charged ion with mz-value about 233.112 and chromatographic peak at around 69 seconds.
+The format is `mz_value RT charge (ID: numeric_identifier)`, so for example a column named `233.112 69 1 (ID: 123)` represents a single-charged ion with mz-value about 233.112 and chromatographic peak at around 69 seconds.
 As reported features are consensus, it doesn't mean one can find a mass trace in input samples matching consensus mz-value and retention time exactly.
-These figures are averaged across the samples, though the variation is supposed to be low from sample to sample.
+These figures are averaged across the runs, though the variation is supposed to be low from run to run.

+Numeric identifiers (IDs) are assigned to features after the alignment step and are not changed at the further steps.
+For the same input dataset and fixed parameters of feature detection and alignment, association between IDs and features are guaranteed to remain the same.
+So, the IDs can be used as shortcuts for features.

 ## KNIME Basics